America's Best Road Trips - The Badlands, South Dakota

 Hiking the Badlands - 8 Trails to Choose From

 Our last trip to The Badlands included my parents and was actually a pit stop on our way to bike the George S. Mickelson Trail.
 That being said, we didn't have nearly enough time to hike as much as we would have liked.
 We asked my parents to drop us off at the Saddle Pass Trailhead.
 From there we hiked straight up the formation wall.
 The trail wasn't clearly marked which always adds to the excitement!
 It also involved lots of loose pebbly dirt.
 Saddle Pass Trail is listed as a strenuous hike.
 I wouldn't recommend it to anyone with a fear of heights.
-Be prepared to climb and crawl as needed - possibly some butt scooting too!
+Be prepared to climb and crawl as needed - possibly some butt-scooting too!

 From Saddle Pass Trail we connected to Castle Trail.
 I think we met one other person.
 Otherwise, it was just us.
 It is the longest trail you will find in the park at 10 miles (roundtrip).
 The section we explored was flat with the formations on one side and the rolling prairie on the other.
 We went during the spring when the wildflowers were in full bloom.
 It is neat to see the cracked earth and how the formations rise up out of these crevices.

-Travel Tip: If you go during the summer be sure to bring lots of water as this trail offers no escape from the sun.
+If you go during the summer be sure to bring lots of water as this trail offers no escape from the sun.
 Also, just because you are in the north doesn't mean you won’t find any cacti… So watch out!

 The trail ends at the Fossil Exhibit Trail where we found my parents looking around.
-This fossil trail is also very accessible, with a boardwalk and features exhibits and fossil replicas.
+This fossil trail is also very accessible, with a boardwalk, and features exhibits and fossil replicas.
 There were more people here than anywhere else in the park that day.

 We also jumped out of the car at the Window and Door Trails.
 These short trails offer way more than just an excuse to get out and stretch your legs.
 I don't see how you could go wrong with any of the outlook and hiking options.
 As always, be sure to stay on the trail and mind the posted signs.
 While most of the park is incredibly accessible and family-friendly, it can also be quite dangerous.
 Come prepared, stay safe, respect nature as well as our National Parks, and you should be fine.